-Get a head start on practicing for that Regional show!
+Get a head start on practicing before rehearsals start!

 The handouts I've created separate the substitutions of the dialect between Vowels and Consonants, and include a brief history on the dialect itself.
 I encourage my students to start early, start slowly (especially if they've never had to do a dialect before), and listen!

 What You'll Get

 ~ A packet and a comprehensive overview of what the substitutions are, and which to start with

 ~ A list of source materials and media suggestions